kokkos/governance/GOVERNANCE.md

 # Team Roles
 - *Project Leads*: form the Technical Steering Committee of the Kokkos Project.
-- *Repository Maintainers*: are administrators of Kokkos subproject repositories
+- *Maintainers*: are administrators of Kokkos subproject repositories
 - *Team Members*: Regular contributors to Kokkos subprojects
 - *Collaborators*: Irregular contributors to Kokkos subprojects